drhayes/drhayes.io/src/blog/gemini-rising-ai-intro.md

 description: The introduction to my series of posts about AI in my game Gemini Rising.
 date: 2019-03-21T16:10:51-05:00
 tags:
-  - Gemini Rising
+  - gemini-rising
-  - AI
+  - ai
-  - Gemini Rising AI
+  - gemini-rising-ai
 ---

 When I went looking for articles about game AI that went beyond the most basic level I had a hard time finding any.
 Most articles were more interested in defining one basic concept and providing an easy, "Hello World" example than diving deep into solving real problems in a real game.